elisabethvirak/Exoplanet-Exploration/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
 For this project, we explored the data collected by Kepler to create a model that will most accurately assess future potential planets and categorize them as CONFIRMED, CANDIDATE, or FALSE POSITIVE.

-1. Initially, this data was simply cleaned and cut down to a few initial features.
+1. Initially, this data was simply cleaned and cut down to a few features.
 These were later changed.

 2. SKLearn's MinMaxScaler was then used to scale the data.